mandre/kano-i18n-sync/README.md

-The scripts depend on [zanata-python-client](https://github.com/zanata/zanata-python-client) to communicate with the Zanata server.
-To install this executable on Fedora, run:
+The scripts depend on [zanata-python-client](https://github.com/zanata/zanata-python-client) to communicate with the Zanata server and [polib](https://polib.readthedocs.io/).
+To install these packages on Fedora, run:

 ```
-sudo dnf install python3-zanata-client
+sudo dnf install python3-zanata-client python3-polib
 ```

 [Create yourself an account on